-It’s for this reason why 4WD’s and dry pavements or highways don’t gel!
+It’s for this reason that 4WDs and dry pavements or highways don’t gel!

-This is purely since 4-Wheel Drive mode requires the wheels slip to a small degree, especially while turning, and the elements of concrete pavements are designed to offer optimal grip and traction under most conditions.
-These driving conditions include steep inclines, declines, wet roads, bends and more.
+This is because the 4-Wheel Drive mode requires the wheels to slip to a small degree, especially while turning, and the elements of concrete pavements are designed to offer optimal grip and traction under most conditions.
+These driving conditions include steep inclines, declines, wet roads, bends, and more.

 Most 4-Wheel drives are equipped with AT (All-Terrain) tires.
-The type if Rubber compound used in AT tires are designed to grip well on a variety of surfaces, including highway tarmac and dry concrete.
+The type of Rubber compound used in AT tires is designed to grip well on a variety of surfaces, including highway tarmac and dry concrete.
 That’s bad news for your 4WD when neither one wants to concede.

 So armed with the above information, it’s reasonable to conclude that a locked center differential of a part-time 4-wheel drive and a high traction dry pavement or highway are not a good combination.